Deeptaneel/Proxy-VPN-Detector/README.md

-# rk311_infowise
+# VPN/Proxy Detector

 RK311 Vpn Proxy Detector

 ## Note: Breaking Changes

-- Reportst are now added a lat,lng for use on map display on report.
+- Reports are now added a lat,lng for use on map display on report.
 This breaks the report display for old reports in the database that do not have a lat,ling

 ## Need to Install